Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Fundamentals

-This result provides a universal representation for high-dimensional functions using only sums and compositions of univariate functions.
-However, the decomposition \eqref{eq-KAN-theorem} may involve non-smooth inner functions $\phi^{(p,q)}$, and is hard for exact representation as shown in \cite{girosi1989representation}.
+KAN \citep{liu2024kan} is inspired by the Kolmogorov-Arnold representation theorem \citep{kolmogorov2009representation}.
+This theorem states that every multivariate continuous function $f\colon [0,1]^{n}\to \mathbb {R}$ can be represented as a superposition of continuous univariate functions.
+However, the superposition may involve non-smooth inner functions and is hard for exact representation \cite{girosi1989representation}.